Yahodee Masqala in Hadiya Ethiopia

 • if this goes unchallenged and uncorrected, it will be a case of dominant culture successfully dispossessing cultural asset from the minority communities.

 For these reasons, journalist need to be willing to learn and teach the people rather than spread ignorance.
 Anthropologists, historians, and other scholars need to start correcting myths in Ethiopia, including this.
 They need to get out of the ivory towers offices and teach the true origins of these holidays in popular media.
-People of the Hadiya and other southern nations need to start fighting these distortions of their cultural assets.
+People of the Hadiya and other central and southern nations need to start fighting these distortions of their cultural assets.
 They have a special obligated to do so.

 Leave a comment